There are three steps to receiving your Promise scholarship.

 For students who don’t qualify, the letter will explain the steps you can take to appeal the decision if you feel you’ve been wrongly denied.
 For instance, if you had a family emergency, a medical situation, or other extenuating circumstance you may still be eligible if you let us know.

-Step Three: Scholarship Acceptance
+Step Three: Scholarship Acceptance and Memorandum of Understanding (MOU)

 Once you receive word saying you’re qualified, we need you to complete the Acceptance Form you received with your letter and mail it back to us.
 This also serves as a signed document that lets us work with your college or university so we can ensure your money is correctly delivered to your college!